Go Back

 • There is no need to roll each dough ball individually.
 They puff up and appear roundish.

 • The longer the dough balls are fried, the harder they get.
-Fry until slightly golden and then remove from oil with slotted spoon.
+Fry until slightly golden and then remove from oil with a slotted spoon.
 This is a personal preference; these can be thought of as dough "nuts" when fried longer.

 • Use a dish lined with a paper towel to drain the dough balls after frying